PRODUCTS OFFERED

 Cultured Marble is a natural limestone marble that is an excellent choice for tub and shower surrounds.
 It protects your walls while adding to the elegance of your bathroom.
 We carry over 20 colors of cultured marble, all at no additional cost to you.
 We carry some stock panels for standard-sized tubs and showers.

-We custom manufacture your job for you, the price for the size you order.
-We produce your project personally for you, charged according to the size you choose.
+We custom manufacture your job for you.
+We produce the project personally for you, priced according to the size you choose.
 It is possible to produce pieces as small as 1′′x1′′ up to 70′′x 120′′.
-Since we are the manufacturers, we will only take your sizes and put your completed material into production days later.
+Because we manufacture in house we manufacture to order so that no extra cost is incurred due to to waste.

-Standard Tub Surrounds (tubs that are 15″ tall, 30″ wide, and 60″ long) can be installed 60″ tall for $676.00.
-This includes measuring, manufacture, materials, installation, and taxes.
-You can add a trim border for $135 and install a corner shampoo shelf for only $39 more.
+Standard Tub Surrounds (tubs that are 15″ tall, 30″ wide, and 60″ long) can be installed 60″ tall for $809.00.
+This includes measuring, manufacture, materials, local installation, and taxes.
+You can add a trim border for $195 and install a corner shampoo shelf for only $59 more.

 Sink Styles